J-Walker-Git/project-2-siem-log-analysis/README.md

 # SIEM Log Analysis Lab

-This project demonstrates a beginner-friendly SOC lab built with Microsoft Sentinel, Azure Arc and a Windows 11 virtual machine (VM) in VMware Workstation Pro.
+This project demonstrates a beginner-friendly SOC lab built with Microsoft Sentinel, Azure Arc, and a Windows 11 virtual machine in VMware Workstation Pro.
 It focuses on the core operational flow of a SOC analyst: onboarding an endpoint, validating telemetry, querying security logs, and investigating failed authentication activity.

 ## Summary

-I built a small SIEM lab to practice Windows event log collection, data connector setup, KQL investigation, and basic detection validation.
-The lab shows the full path from onboarding a VM into Azure to confirming log ingestion and running queries in Sentinel.
+This lab was built to practice Windows event log collection, data connector setup, KQL investigation, and basic detection validation.
+The project shows the full path from onboarding a VM into Azure to confirming log ingestion and running queries in Sentinel.

 ## Objectives